simonmeister/pysc2-rl-agents/README.md

 environment as described in the
 [DeepMind StarCraft II paper](https://deepmind.com/documents/110/sc2le.pdf).
-We use a synchronous variant of A3C (A2C) to effectively train on GPUs and otherwise try to stay as close as possible to the agent in the paper.
+We use a synchronous variant of A3C (A2C) to effectively train on GPUs and otherwise stay as close as possible to the agent described in the paper.

 This repository is part of a research project at the [Autonomous Systems Labs](http://www.ias.informatik.tu-darmstadt.de/)